28.18: Signal Transduction - Taste (Gustation)

 Maltotriose, acarbose | Oligosaccharide, pseudotetrasaccharide | ND | ND | (Pullicin et al., 2017; Pullicin et al., 2019) |

-TABLE 3.
-Agonists of sweet taste receptors along with their EC50 values.
+Table \(\PageIndex{3}\): Agonists of sweet taste receptors and their EC50 values.

-The sweet receptor couples to heterotrimeric Gα-gustducin which include Gβ3 and Gγ13, as mice lacking Gα-gustducin, showed a reduced response to sweet substances either natural or artificial (McLaughlin et al., 1992; Wong et al., 1996; Margolskee, 2002).
+The sweet receptor couples to heterotrimeric Gα-gustducin, which includes Gβ3 and Gγ13, as mice lacking Gα-gustducin showed a reduced response to sweet substances, either natural or artificial.
 Moreover, a point mutation in the C-terminal region of gustducin (G352P) (critical for its receptor interaction) results in the loss of its ability to activate taste GPCRs while keeping other functions intact.
-Further, G352P acts as a dominant negative to block heterotrimeric G protein interaction with taste receptors and disrupts the responses to sweet and bitter compounds in both wild-type (WT) and null mice (Ruiz-Avila et al., 2001).
-In addition, the G352 mutant further reduces any residual sweet/bitter taste responses of the null mice by acting as a “βγ sink” to bind all unbound βγ-subunits and remove them from the viable pool of G protein heterotrimers available to the receptor (Ruiz-Avila et al., 2001).
+Further, G352P acts as a dominant negative to block heterotrimeric G protein interaction with taste receptors.
+It disrupts the responses to sweet and bitter compounds in wild-type (WT) and null mice.
+In addition, the G352 mutant further reduces any residual sweet/bitter taste responses of the null mice by acting as a “βγ sink” to bind all unbound βγ-subunits and remove them from the viable pool of G protein heterotrimers available to the receptor.
 These observations confirm the essential requirement of Gα-gustducin in sweet and bitter taste transduction.

-Interestingly, Dutta Banik et al. (2018) confirmed that TRPM4 also mediates taste signaling independent of TRPM5, and knocking out both channel proteins (TRPM4/5) abolishes the sweet, umami, and bitter taste response completely.
+Interestingly, confirmed that TRPM4 also mediates taste signaling independent of TRPM5, and knocking out both channel proteins (TRPM4/5) abolishes the sweet, umami, and bitter taste response completely.
 This revealed another layer of complexity to sweet signal transmission.
-This in-depth mechanistic research has increased our understanding of sweet and bitter receptors and presents a challenge to dissect the taste signal transmission pathways for umami and kokumi as well.
+This in-depth mechanistic research has increased our understanding of sweet and bitter receptors.
+It also presents a challenge to dissect the taste signal transmission pathways for umami and kokumi.

 Recent Updates: September 16, 2024